cgathua/MDN-selectors/README.md

 Make any paragraph that directly follows an <h2> element red.
 Remove the bullets and add a 1px grey bottom border only to list items that are a direct child of the ul with a class of list.

+Task 5
+In this task, add CSS using attribute selectors to do the following:

+Target the <a> element with a title attribute and make the border pink (border-color: pink).
+Target the <a> element with an href attribute that contains the word contact somewhere in its value and make the border orange (border-color: orange).
+Target the <a> element with an href value starting with https and give it a green border (border-color: green).